A Nutritionist’s Tips for Eating Healthy While Travelling

 Travelling with several different supplement bottles will take up too much space, so purchasing a pill box and adding your daily vitamins to each compartment will keep things organized, reduce space, and ensure you remember to take your daily vitamins.

 There are many pretty pill and supplement bottles found on Amazon like this pink one.
-If you take several supplements, like I do, there are portable dispensers with 7 or more compartments like this one that are very handy and don’t take up much space in your suitcase.
+If you take several supplements, like I do, there are portable dispensers with 7 or more compartments that are very handy and don’t take up much space in your suitcase.
+I love taking this one on vacation versus bringing several bottles.
 (The picture may make it look big, but it is really the size of a small mug.)

 Suggested Supplements for Travel